jthegedus/docsify-select/docs/index.md

 - [x] render initial selection
 - [x] ensure compatibility with [docsify-tabs](https://github.com/jhildenbiddle/docsify-tabs)
 - [ ] sync selection of menus with same id
+- [ ] automatically detect operating system and make selection of OS for all selects with label/id "operating-system"
 - [ ] select themes
   - [x] no theme
   - [ ] classic